ghik/kubernetes-the-harder-way/docs/QEMU.md

+# Launching VMs with QEMU

+Let's get to work and start setting up our virtual cluster.

+In a real-world scenario, you would use some high level virtual machine manager like [Vagrant](https://www.vagrantup.com/) to manage your VMs.
+However, let's remember that we want to do things _the hard way_ in order to see the guts of all the layers involved in our endeavor.
+For this reason, we will use the most _raw_ tool possible for running our VMs: [QEMU](https://www.qemu.org/).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*